sugarlabs/musicblocks/guide/README.md

 src='https://rawgithub.com/walterbender/musicblocks/master/header-icons/close-button.svg'
 height="36"</img>

-Or hide the matrix by clicking on the *Close* button (the right-most button in the top row of the grid.)
+You can hide the matrix by clicking on the *Close* button (the right-most button in the top row of the grid.)

 <img